Medically Reviewed by Duna Raoof, M.D.

 The primary symptom of this issue is simply seeing flashing lights that aren’t actually there.
 They often appear as shooting stars, lightning streaks, or spots of light, and it’s common for them to appear in the corners of the eye.

-Since these flashes come from inside the eye, other people will not see them.
+Since strobing vision come from inside the eye, other people will not see the flashes.

 When Should You See a Doctor?